-12 Aug Tax Saving on Dividends?
+12 Aug What’s Tax Saving on Dividends?
 How does it Impact your Business?

 Tax accountants help you with tax saving.
 This may be a particularly useful strategy in a close- or family-owned company.
 The total cut was £5,000 a year to £2,000 from 6 April 2018.
-The tax rates on dividend income, remain at 7.5% for basic rate taxpayers, 32.5% for higher rate taxpayers and 38.1% The amount of tax payable on dividend income is determined by the amount of overall income an individual receives during a tax year.
-This includes earnings, savings, dividend and non-dividend income.
-The amount of dividend tax paid depends primarily on which tax band the first £2,000 falls in.
+The tax rates on dividend income, remain at 7.5% for basic rate taxpayers, 32.5% for higher rate taxpayers and 38.1% The amount of tax payable on dividend income is the income an individual that you’ve received during a tax year.
+This includes earnings, savings, dividends, and non-dividend income.
+The amount of dividend tax paid depends on which tax band the first £2,000 falls in.
 This is the standard identified by tax accountants

-Following on from the above example, say Graham has already paid himself a salary of £50,000 in the 2019/20 tax year, thus fully using up his basic rate band.
+Following on from the above example, say Graham has already paid himself a salary of £50,000 in the 2019/20 tax year.
+Thus using up his basic rate band.
 If he pays the £27,000 dividend before the end of the tax year, he will pay tax on it of £8,125 (£27,000 – £2,000 allowance x 32.5%).
 This tax will be due for payment on 31 January 2021.
 The tax due on the dividend will be £1,875 (£25,000 x 7.5%).
 Given that he waits until the start of the next tax year (2020/21).
 What’s the right time to pay a dividend, you ask?
 It’s when you receive a salary of £25,000 during that year.
 Talk about the potential saving of £6,250.
 Graham will also enjoy a delay in the due date for payment of the tax until 31 January 2022.

-Dividend payments can often be timed to smooth a director/shareholder’s earnings year-on-year.
-Broadly, where profits fluctuate, a company could consider declaring and paying dividends equally each year, or by declaring a smaller dividend in the first year (when profits are higher) and treating the remainder of the payment as a shareholder loan.
-At the start of the next tax year, a further (smaller) dividend can be declared, which will repay the loan.
+Time the dividend payments to smooth a director/shareholder’s earnings year-on-year.
+When profits fluctuate, a company considers declaring and paying dividends each year.
+Declare a smaller dividend in the first year and treat the rest of the payment as a shareholder loan.
+At the start of the next tax year.
+A further (smaller) dividend, which will repay the loan.
 The family business offers considerable scope for structuring tax-efficient payments to family members.
 A pre-dividend review may be particularly beneficial towards the end of the company’s year-end.
 Hope this guide by tax accountants helped out.
 Let us know in the comment below.

-Additional Note: ITA 2017, s 8 and s 13A; F(No 2)A 2017, s 8; CTA 2010, s 455
+Extra Note: ITA 2017, s 8 and s 13A; F(No 2) 2017, s 8; CTA 2010, s 455